kyarasto/Module_One/README.md

 - Create a new sketch and add in the code in the _moduleIOneInstall.ino file of this repo and upload onto your ESP32.
 - *NOTE* : If you have errors uploading make sure to go to "Tools" and then "Upload Speed" and change the upload speed to 115200.

+#### Battery Conservation
+A main functionality of the program is it's ability to enter sleep mode to conserve the battery level which is displayed on the screen.
+To enter sleep mode, click the button on the left side of the ESP32 as shown below.
+To turn the screen back on, click the reset button on the right, also shown below.

+Another way to conserve battery is dimming the screen.
+To dim the screen you can change the second parameter of ledcWrite(0, 250).
+The higher you make it the brighter it becomes and the lower, the darker.
+The image on the left has ledcWrite(0, 250) and the image on the right has ledcWrite(0, 5).